Tuxedo, Winnipeg: History

 The Metropolitan Planning Commission indicated as far back as 1946 that Grant Avenue would be extended through the Town of Tuxedo.
 In the mid-1950s, a project to extend Grant Avenue through Tuxedo and onto Charleswood, terminating at Roblin Boulevard, would lead to the bisection of Heubach Park.
 However, Tuxedo mayor Cecil Lamont opposed this plan and preferred that the major thoroughfare be placed southward near Eldride.
-The Town changed its position by 1960, making way for the $50-million project, including an additional 1,600 homes and the westward extension of Grant Avenue over 10 years.
+The Town changed its position by 1960, making way for the $50 million project, which included an additional 1,600 homes and the westward extension of Grant Avenue over the next 10 years.
 The initial portion of the new subdivision would be located west of Heubach Park between Corydon Avenue and Mountbatten Road.

+Map showing the former boundaries of the Town of Tuxedo.

 Until the 1960s, retail locations were prohibited in Tuxedo.
-Rules were eased to allow an apartment complex and small shopping mall, Tuxedo Park Shopping Centre, which opened on 30 October 1963.
+Rules were eased to allow the construction of an apartment complex and a small shopping mall, Tuxedo Park Shopping Centre, which opened on October 30, 1963.
 Liquor sales followed suit in 1969.
 A monument celebrating the incorporation of the Town was installed in Heubach Park in July 1970, dedicated by the Metropolitan Corporation of Greater Winnipeg.
 In 1972, Tuxedo amalgamated with Winnipeg and 12 other suburbs in the Unicity scheme.
 Records for the Tuxedo Park Company, as well as municipal records for Tuxedo, are now held at the City of Winnipeg Archives.

-In the early 1990s, Larry Fleisher, who then represented Tuxedo at Winnipeg City Council, requested to spend $250,000 on making Heubach Park nicer, and that the project commence by 1993.
-In the 2010s, commercial development of Tuxedo South led to the opening of several shopping areas, including an IKEA store, an Outlet Collection mall, and Seasons of Tuxedo big-box cluster.
+In the early 1990s, Larry Fleisher, who then represented Tuxedo on Winnipeg City Council, requested spending $250,000 on improving Heubach Park and for the project to commence by 1993.
+In the 2010s, commercial development of Tuxedo South led to the opening of several shopping areas, including an IKEA store, an Outlet Collection mall, and a Seasons of Tuxedo big-box cluster.

 Neighbourhoods

 The suburb of Tuxedo contains multiple neighbourhoods.
-They all are part of the Assiniboine South Neighbourhood Cluster, the city ward of Charleswood-Tuxedo-Westwood, the provincial electoral district of Tuxedo and the federal electoral district of Winnipeg South Centre.
+They all are part of the Assiniboine South Neighbourhood Cluster, the city ward of Charleswood-Tuxedo-Westwood, the provincial electoral district of Tuxedo, and the federal electoral district of Winnipeg South Centre.